kyuhur2/python_project_framework/README.md

    Anaconda is a virtual environment and package manager which allows for reproducible environments.
 Utilizing virtual environments and managing packages is integral when sharing code or working on different machines.
 Additionally, it allows users to use different versions of python or packages depending on the project.

 3. [Black](https://black.readthedocs.io/en/stable/)
-   Black is a code formatting tool that automatically changes your code to become PEP8 compliant.
+   Black is a code formatting tool that forcefully changes your code according to the [PEP8 style guide](https://www.python.org/dev/peps/pep-0008/).

 4. [Flake8](https://flake8.pycqa.org/en/latest/)
    Flake8 is a code checking tool that checks whether your code has any errors.